rowak/nanoleaf-aurora/README.md

 # Nanoleaf Aurora Java API
-A java wrapper and JSON parser for the Nanoleaf Aurora RESTful API that fully supports all features of the official API, but adds additional high-level helper methods and classes to make your life easier.
+A java interface/wrapper and JSON parser for the Nanoleaf Aurora RESTful API that fully supports all features of the official API, but adds additional high-level helper methods and classes to make your life easier.
 The API is designed to be simpler to use than the official API by abstracting the use of JSON data.

 ## [Documentation](https://raw.githack.com/rowak/nanoleaf-aurora/master/doc/index.html)